Company-2024/dev-docs/source/standards/python/modules.md

 ### Module Structure

-### Module Imports

 ### Module Header

-Each Python module should have the following header:
+Each Python module should have the following dunder variables after the module docstring and before the module imports:

 ```python
 __author__ = "<name(s) of author(s)>"